Master of Sustainability (Professional)

 Course rules

-To complete the Master of Sustainability (Professional) students must pass 16 credit points and meet the following course rules to be eligible to graduate:
+To complete the Master of Sustainability (Professional) you must pass 16 credit points.
+This includes:

 - STP710 Career Tools for Employability (0-credit-point compulsory unit)